ferrarimarco/home-lab/README.md

 To initialize the seed device, do the following:

 1. Download the OS installer disk image.
-1. Flash the OS installer disk image on a dedicated, removable flash drive:
+1. Flash the OS installer disk image on a removable flash drive:

     On Linux: